 210 - Blazing Trails' License to Operate

-Blazing Trails is licensed through the Washington State Department of Early Learning (DEL).
+Blazing Trails is licensed through the Washington State Department of Children, Youth and Families (DCYF).
 The code governing this license is contained in WAC 388-151: Minimum Licensing Requirements (MLRs) for School-Age Child Care Centers.
 You can find a copy of this code on the DSHS website.
 Our license is non-expiring and we are inspected by our licenser at least once per year.
 Copies of these inspections are located in a binder on the Family Information table for your perusal, and digital versions will be uploaded here soon.

-Blazing Trails is licensed to provide care for up to 80 children at any one time based on licensed space availability.
+Blazing Trails is licensed to provide care for up to 90 children at any one time based on licensed space availability.
 Regularly scheduled children have assigned spots and drop-in care is only available if there are spots left unused or children are absent.
 Blazing Trails meets or exceeds the state licensed minimum adult/child ratio of 1:15.
 Our goal is to maintain at least an “11 children to 1 teacher” ratio.
-Please, see Staff to Child Ratios (810) for more information.
-Blazing Trails’ staff meets or exceeds all continuing education requirements by DSHS (MERIT/STARS requirements) and City training requirements.
-Please, see Staff (220) for more information on continuing education.
+See Staff to Child Ratios (810) for more information.
+Blazing Trails’ staff meets or exceeds all continuing education requirements by DSHS (MERIT/STARS requirements) and City training requirements (see Staff (220) for more information on continuing education.)

 250 - Visiting & Volunteering